Join the Newsletter to Keep Reading

-GASAC is the committee responsible for the deliberation of the draft MPSAS standards.
-GASAC is represented by various stakeholders in the industry, being the representatives of the state treasury, ministry of finance, Auditor General’s Office, institutions of higher learning, Malaysian Institute of Accountants (“MIA”), Malaysian Accounting Standards Board (“MASB”), and accounting bodies such as Association of Chartered Certified Accountants (“ACCA”), Malaysian Institute of Certified Public Accountants (“MICPA”), and CPA Australia.
+GASAC is the committee responsible for the deliberation of draft MPSAS standards.
+Various stakeholders of the industry sit in GASAC, being the representatives of the state treasury, ministry of finance, Auditor General’s Office, institutions of higher learning, Malaysian Institute of Accountants (“MIA”), Malaysian Accounting Standards Board (“MASB”), and accounting bodies such as Association of Chartered Certified Accountants (“ACCA”), Malaysian Institute of Certified Public Accountants (“MICPA”), and CPA Australia.

-ACSC is one higher-up committee than GASAC which deliberate, approves and endorses the recommendations made by GASAC on the draft MPSAS standards.
-ACSC is chaired by the Accountant General of Malaysia and its members comprise senior directors of AGD and Chief Accountants of Federal Ministries.
+ACSC is a one higher-up committee than GASAC.
+ACSC deliberates, approves and endorses the recommendations made by GASAC on draft MPSAS standards.
+The Accountant General of Malaysia serves as the Chairman while the members comprises of the senior directors of AGD and Chief Accountants of Federal Ministries.

 Who are the users of MPSAS

-In Accounting 101: Financial Reporting Frameworks in Malaysia, we have explained that MPSAS is used by public sector entities, other than Government Business Enterprises (“GBEs”).
-In fact, in that article, we have also explained that GBEs are entities with the following 5 characteristics:
+In Accounting 101: Financial Reporting Frameworks in Malaysia, we explain that public sector entities, other than Government Business Enterprises (“GBEs”) use MPSAS.
+In fact, in that article, we have also explained that GBEs are entities with the following characteristics:

-- An entity with the power to contract in its own name;
+- Firstly, an entity with the power to contract in its own name.

-- Has been assigned the financial and operational authority to carry on a business;
+- Secondly, it has been assigned the financial and operational authority to carry on a business.

-- Sells goods and services, in the normal course of its business, to other entities at a profit or full cost recovery;
+- Thirdly, it sells goods and services, in the normal course of its business, to other entities at a profit or full cost recovery.

-- Is not reliant on continuing government funding to be a going concern (other than purchases of outputs at arm’s length); and
+- Fourthly, it is not reliant on continuing government funding to be a going concern (other than purchases of outputs at arm’s length).

-- Is controlled by a public sector entity.
+- Lastly, it is controlled by a public sector entity.

-- Mainly finance their activities, directly or indirectly, by means of taxes and/or transfers from other levels of government, social contributions, debt or fees; and
+- Secondly, public sector entities finance their activities, directly or indirectly, mainly by means of taxes and/or transfers from other levels of government, social contributions, debt or fees.

-- Do not have a primary objective to make profits.
+- Lastly, public sector entities do not have a primary objective to make profits.